[SPLIT, CROATIA] — I knew she would be big. I had no idea she’d be THIS big.

 Here’s a short video I made to recap what it’s like:

-You can read all about where you can sail to in my other Croatia post here.
+You can read all about where you can sail to in my other super long Croatia post here.

 Nearly everything is included.
-Gas, transportation and port fees.
+Except gas, transportation and port fees.
 Two bountiful onboard gourmet meals a day, an open bar, day and night.
 You’re on a different island every day and go into quaint little villages to eat every night.
 There’s a small dingy, SUP, windsurfer and snorkel gear.
-The rooms are giant, but a large for a typical sailboat.
+The rooms are not giant, but a large for a typical sailboat.
 Everybody gets their own head.

 Heading to dinner is my favorite thing to do — well, other than every other part of the day on the boat.
 At 33 meters long, Queen of the Adriatic is about twice as long as even the biggest sailboats you can charter.
 Which means you can’t just tie up in port, cheek-by-jowl next the other dozens of boats.
 You have to anchor with the big boys outside the small harbors.
 We saw that as a plus.